Corporate Governance

 - Recruitment of appropriately qualified and experienced staff to key positions.

-The Board currently comprises of two executive and one non-executive director.
-Andrew Scott, the non-executive director, is considered by the Board to be independent.
+The Board currently comprises of one executive director and three non-executive directors, each of whom are currently considered by the Board to be independent.
 The QCA Code suggests that independence is a board judgement, but where there are grounds to question the independence of a director, through length of service or otherwise, this must be explained.

-While Andrew Scott’s interest in the Company and share options are acknowledged, Andrew Scott’s interest in the Company is largely the result of the receipt of ordinary shares in lieu of cash as part of the Company’s salary sacrifice scheme, rather than the result of actively seeking an equity interest.
-With this in mind and noting that Andrew Scott is not an employee of the Company nor holds a business relationship with the Group, the Board is satisfied that he brings independent judgment to bear in his role as a non-executive director and is therefore able to resist inappropriate demands from executive directors.
+While the non-executive directors’ interests in the Company’s shares and, in the case of Andrew Scott, share options are acknowledged, their interest in the Company is largely the result of the receipt of ordinary shares in lieu of cash as part of the Company’s salary sacrifice scheme, rather than the result of actively seeking an equity interest.
+With this in mind and noting that the non-executive directors are not employees of the Company nor hold a business relationship with the Group, the Board is satisfied that each of them brings independent judgment to bear in their role as a non-executive director and is therefore able to resist inappropriate demands from executive directors and management.
+Given the proposal to extend Chris Gibb’s remit to include an additional consultancy role, the remuneration for which is anticipated to include grants of share options, the Board will keep his independence under review.

 The Company has constituted the following committees, each with formally delegated duties and responsibilities set out in respective written terms of reference: